 Boston, MA.
-Nixon Peabody LLP and the Post-Deportation Human Rights Project (PDHRP) at Boston College won a major legal victory this week after an eight-year legal struggle to overturn the erroneous deportation of a legal permanent resident who had been deported more than a dozen years ago.
+Nixon Peabody LLP and the Post-Deportation Human Rights Project (PDHRP) at Boston College won a major legal victory after an eight-year legal struggle to overturn the erroneous deportation of a legal permanent resident who had been deported more than a dozen years ago.
 The client had legally immigrated to the U.S. from Honduras in 1993 as a ten-year-old boy, but was deported back to Honduras in 2005 based on a mistaken interpretation of the removal statute.
 With this legal victory, he has now been restored to his status as a lawful permanent resident and can resume his life with his family in the United States.

 The client was convicted of a simple controlled substance possession charge under Louisiana state law in 2002.
 He served probation and paid a fine, and obtained a first offender pardon.
 Shortly before receiving that pardon, he was arrested at his home by Immigration and Customs Enforcement agents and put in removal proceedings.
 During his immigration detention he was moved to five detention centers in as many months and his immigration paperwork was destroyed by Hurricane Katrina.
 Deemed removable as an “aggravated felon” by a Louisiana immigration judge on account of his possession charge, and informed by his then-counsel that there was no basis for an appeal, the client was deported to Honduras in 2005.

 Years after his deportation, always hoping to find a way back home, the client was searching online late in 2010 when he read about a Supreme Court decision, Lopez v.
 Gonzales, which held that a simple drug possession conviction was not an “aggravated felony” under the immigration statutes.
 Sensing that this case might help him return to the U.S., he reached out to the PDHRP.